doguma/StoryTellingXR/README.md

 <!-- Project Summary -->
 ## Project Summary

-XR Storytelling Project allows 3D VR Animations for viewers to understand the storyline while experiencing it in immersed VR.
+XR Storytelling Project presents 3D Animations for viewers to understand the storyline while immersed in VR.
 This repository shows the dynamics of different animations that involves physics of AI, Waypoints & Graphs, Navigation Meshes and Finite State Machines.
 The animations with AI were created to depict the different types of character actions for the Storyboard via [Unity3D](https://unity.com/).

 ## Prerequisites